HimanshuMishra123/aws-devops-zero-to-hero/day-13/code-pipeline.md

 **important comparison**: Jenkins is typically responsible for implementing continuous integration and invoking The Continuous delivery.(it doesn't implement CD just invokes it).<br/>
-whereas AWS code pipeline takes the responsibility of invoking continuous integration(code build) and invoking continuous delivery(code deploy).
+whereas AWS code pipeline takes the responsibility of invoking continuous integration(aws code build) and invoking continuous delivery(code deploy).<br/>
+AWS code pipeline can even invoke the jenkins build as well instead of aws code build.